boffincoders/akamai-netstorageapi-typescript/README.md

 # Author

 Boffin Coders (info@boffincoders.com)
-Thanks to Astin Choi (achoi@akamai.com) as well for writing the origianl lib.
+Thanks to Astin Choi (achoi@akamai.com) as well for writing the original lib.